eXept Software AG Logo

 o initializeSystem

-initialize all other classes; setup dispatcher processes etc.
+initialize all classes; setup dispatcher processes etc.

 This one is the very first entry into the smalltalk world,

-right after startup, ususally immediately followed by Smalltalk>>start.
+right after startup, usually immediately followed by Smalltalk>>start.

 Notice: